-- Shorter, bulkier and stockier structure
+- Shorter, bulkier, and stockier structure

 - Heavier weight

-- Larger, more dome-shaped head
+- Larger, more dome-shaped or apple-shaped head

-- Bigger jowls and ears
+- Bigger jowls

 - Wide-set eyes that are often droopy and may have red haw showing

 Just as ‘Euro’ might imply that a dog is heavier and drooper, many use the word ‘American’ to imply that a dog is lighter and more ‘greyhound’ like.

 To compare, here is a well-bred Great Dane from the U.S., bred with the standard in mind.
 He is neither too refined, nor is he droopy and heavy.
 He is still a large, well-built dog.

 If you are looking for a Great Dane breeder, Euro or not, verify the following:

-- Both parents have received and passed full health testing, including hip xrays, heart echocardiogram, thyroid panel and eye exam.
+- Both parents have received and passed full health testing, including hip x-rays, heart echocardiogram, thyroid panel, and eye exam.

 - Both parents have excellent structure, including neat eyes, tight feet, straight backs (no ‘roach’ or sway), well-developed chests and well-angled limbs.